alexgo-io/alex-v1-docs/trading-lending-and-borrowing/contracts/amm-vault-v2-01.clar.md

 * `executor-dao` This call is used to verify whether a certain contract caller is designated as an extension.

-* `token-trait` Calls are made to token contracts that comply with the <ft-trait> defined in each token-trait variable to facilitate token transfers and retrieve balances during transfer and loan operations.
+* `token-trait` Calls are made to token contracts that comply with the <ft-trait> defined in each token-trait parameter to facilitate token transfers and retrieve balances during transfer and loan operations.

 * `flash-loan-user-trait` Calls are made to token contracts that comply with the <flash-loan-trait> defined in the flash-loan-user-trait variable to execute loans for the approved flash-loan users and tokens.